 6. Microlearning module

 A microlearning module is a bite-size lesson that provides a focused answer to a single problem or question.
-It can usually be completed in about five minutes at the point of need.
-If it is too long, it’s better to break it down into smaller pieces.
+These eLearning modules can usually be completed in about five minutes at the point of need.
+If they’re too long, it’s better to break them down into smaller segments.
+The key principle to follow is: one idea per module.

 Example of a microlearning module